Unit 2: Vocabulary

 vocabulary below and press the 'Mark Complete' button.

 to end a program or a process before its completion

 When the word processor application crashed, the user had to abort the program and lose all his unsaved changes.

-an error in a computer program caused by a programmer's mistake
+an error or glitch in a computer program caused by a programmer's mistake

 An average developer will create one bug for every 10 lines of code written.